AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q1-release-activity/24-q1-update-stream-enhancements.md

 ## Copy and paste an image in a comment in the Updates section

-To quickly provide context to the content of a message, you can now quickly attach images to your comments.
-This functionality is available only in the Updates section of an object.
+To provide context to the content of a message, you can now quickly attach images to your comments by copying them from your computer and pasting them in a new update or reply.
+This functionality is available only in the Comments tab of the Updates section of an object.

-You can attach images to the comment by using the Ctrl/Cmd + V key combination, after you have copied a screen shot on your computer.

 The following file formats are supported: .jpg, .jpeg, .png, .gif.